Eigenvalue ratios of nonnegatively curved graphs: Ratios of higher order Cheeger constants and multi-way expanders

 \begin{coro} There exists a universal constant $C$ such that if $(G,\mu)$ satisfies $CD(0,\infty)$, then for any $k\geq 2$,

 where $g_G\geq 1$ is an upper bound of the genus of $G$. \end{coro}

 \begin{remark} The order of $k$ in (\ref{eq:isoperimetricratioPlanar}) is optimal.
-This follows from the example of unweighted cycles $\mathcal{C}_N$ (which are planar) with the same measure $\mu$ as in Example \ref{example:Cycle}, since we have (see e.g. Proposition 7.3 in \cite{Liu13}).
+This follows from the example of unweighted cycles $\mathcal{C}_N$ (which are planar) with the same measure $\mu$ as in Example \ref{example:Cycle}, since we have (see e.g. \cite[Proposition 7.3]{Liu13}).

 \end{remark}

 The dependence on $D_G^{non}D_G^{nor}$ of the ratio estimate is also necessary.
 This follows from the following example analyzed in Mimura \cite{Mimura2014}.